CAF Champions League: Trophy and medals

 Each year, the winning team is presented with the CAF Champions League, the current version of which has been awarded since the competition name change in 1997.
 Forty gold medals are presented to the competition winners and 40 silver medals to the runners-up.
 On May 22, 2025, CAF unveiled a striking new design for the TotalEnergies CAF Champions League trophy at TotalEnergies' Johannesburg headquarters.
-Crafted in sleek silver with bold gold accents, the trophy features a golden sphere adorned with African motifs at its peak—symbolizing the ultimate triumph—while the alternating silver and gold lines reflect unity, rivalry, and competitive balance that define Africa’s premier club competition.
-The update is part of CAF’s broader effort to modernize its competitions and enhance their appeal.
+Crafted in sleek silver with bold gold accents, the trophy features a golden sphere adorned with African motifs at its peak—symbolizing the ultimate triumph—while the alternating silver and gold lines reflect unity, rivalry, and competitive balance that define Africa's premier club competition.
+The update is part of CAF's broader effort to modernize its competitions and enhance their appeal.

 1997–2008

-Following the competition rebranding to its current name in 1997, CAF introduced prize money for the eight participants in group stage for the first time in an African club football competition.
+Following the competition rebranding to its current name in 1997, CAF introduced prize money for the eight participants in the group stage for the first time in an African club football competition.
 This first tranche lasted until 2008.